EricY090/Web--Restaurant/cs146project-main/README.md

 # How to Run Our Project
-Run homepage (index.html) in Google Chrome.
+Run homepage (index.html) in browser.